safesurfer/non-editable-comments-web/README.md

 ## Integrating the plugin to your page

+Two simple steps for integrating the plugin:

+- Include the script in your html and initialise the plugin
+- Visit the page to enable comments for that page.

+### Initialising the plugin
 Build and refer the `comments.js` file in your html page.

 Initialise the plugin after the DOM is ready by passing a `topic` and `targetId` as parameters.